 On the reliability of the New Testament:

-We need to understand that there are very little or non original manuscripts left of these New Testament documents yet, we also need to be fair and realize there are NON of the early documents in antiquity left nor anything that we presumably know of Greek History.
+We need to understand that there are very little or non-original manuscripts left of these New Testament documents yet, we also need to be fair and realize there are NON of the early documents in antiquity left nor anything that we presumably know of Greek History.
 How can we be sure that what we have is what was originally penned?
-We know for a fact that the 27 books of the New Testament got copied over and over and there are NO evidence that the Bible has “evolved” over many centuries and we have sufficient evidence to suggest that nothing has changed.
+We know for a fact that the 27 books of the New Testament got copied over and over and there is NO evidence that the Bible has “evolved” over many centuries and we have sufficient evidence to suggest that nothing has changed.
 What was originally penned down by the original authors we can validate in all certainty with today’s available texts?

 To suggest the contrary would place the burden of proof on the person making the claim for corruption and change of these autographs.
 Please note there is absolute silence in history to the actual corruption of them.
-When we determine reliability of any ancient manuscript we take in consideration the following: Antiquity; Volume or multiplicity; quantity; quality and lastly trustworthy scholarly methodology in researching these texts.
+When we determine the reliability of any ancient manuscript we take into consideration the following: Antiquity; Volume or multiplicity; quantity; quality and lastly trustworthy scholarly methodology in researching these texts.

-It’s important to realize that if we look at the antiquity as well as the quantity of the manuscripts added with the quality of these ancient texts we can be assured of its validity and be assured of what was originally written down.
+It’s important to realize that if we look at antiquity as well as the quantity of the manuscripts added with the quality of these ancient texts we can be assured of its validity and be assured of what was originally written down.
 We have 5,686 Greek manuscripts in existence for just the N.T. & if we contrast the quantity of N.T. manuscripts with other writings from antiquity, we find the N.T. manuscripts far outweigh the others in quantity & quality!

 Also realize there are over 19 thousand copies in the Syriac, Latin, Coptic, & Aramaic and over a million quotations from just the church fathers.
 Again; there are NON that is seemingly different from these texts nor any “non-corrupted” sources.